 | BACKUP PLUS ARCHIVELOG feature | Not supported | Supported |

-| Space expansion | Snapshots are retained during backup, which may cause storage space expansion during backup. | Snapshots are not retained, so no space expansion occurs. |
+| Data snapshot retention during backup | Snapshots are retained during backup, which may cause storage space expansion. | Snapshots are not retained during backup, so no storage space expansion occurs. |

-| Standby database backup | Not supported | Supported |
+| Backup of standby databases | Not supported | Supported |

 | Views | The following five views are related to backup: